Performance toolkit

 .catch((err) => {

-You will need to specify the files you want to cache and to define a cache name.
+You need to specify the files you want to cache and define a cache name.
 If any of the files fail to load, the whole install step will fail.
-Make sure not to cache too many files so your worker is reliable.
+Make sure not to cache too many files so your worker stays reliable.

 self.addEventListener('install', (event) => {